 A motorized bicycle, according to Colorado law, does not have a motor bigger than 750 watts.
 In addition, these bikes cannot travel more than 20 miles per hour.

-Colorado defines mopeds as vehicles with 2 or 3 wheels which have an automatic transmission.
+Colorado defines mopeds as vehicles with 2 or 3 wheels that have an automatic transmission.
 A moped’s cylinder capacity must be smaller than 50 cc (or 4476 watts if an electric model).
 On a flat surface, the moped cannot travel faster than 30 miles per hour.

 If a moped possesses more power than that listed in the statute, it must be classified as a motorcycle.